romuloScripts/AnimatedValueSystem/README.md

 # Animated Value System
 Animation components for Unity to animate easily.

-Contains:
+## Features

 - Translation components with position, rotation, and scale
 - Material changing for color and float parameters